-In order to be entitled to hire foreign individuals, the employer should be registered with the National Registry of Foreign Applicants.
+To be entitled to hire foreign individuals, the employer should be registered with the National Registry of Foreign Applicants.
 The requirements for hiring foreign employees depend on whether the individual comes from a country that is a member or associate member of Mercosur (Argentina, Brazil, Paraguay, Uruguay, Venezuela, Bolivia, Chile, Colombia, Ecuador, Guyana, Peru and Surinam) or from any other country.
 Foreign employees from Mercosur countries only need a visa evidencing their nationality.
 However, foreign employees coming from other countries need to have an employment contract with an Argentine entity and to obtain a work permit granted by the National Immigration Office.

 Employers should comply with the same rules as with respect to locals.
 In the field of social security regulations, the only exception are services rendered by individuals protected by an international reciprocity agreement, who are, in general, exempt from paying social security contributions for up to two years.
 Professionals, researchers, scientists and technicians temporarily residing in the country, for a maximum of two years, may also be exempt from paying social security contributions.